Pet overpopulation is a serious problem. It costs the lives of millions of pets and costs communities millions of dollars a year.

 - Spay and neuter your own pets and make sure they wear identification.

 - Give generously.
-Your donations to the Dumb Friends League are appreciated and are the basis for everything we accomplish on behalf of the animals.
+Your donations are appreciated and are the basis for everything we accomplish on behalf of the animals.
 We are a local, independent nonprofit organization.
-We spend an average of $300 on every pet that comes through our doors.
-Click here to make a secure online donation.

 - Support the Colorado Pet Overpopulation Fund through the check-off on your Colorado income tax form.
 The fund helps bring spay/neuter programs and education to communities throughout our state.

 - Never buy a pet from a pet store or sight unseen from an Internet site.
 These pets may come from large-scale breeding operations.
-Click here to learn more about puppy mills.
+Support legislation to control commercial breeders.

 - Only purchase pet supplies from sources that do not sell animals, including small mammals, birds and reptiles.